King's Buildings Campus

 In the final year of your BSc, or the final two years of your MChem, you will take compulsory courses from your programme and will choose from a range of other advanced chemistry courses.
 All chemistry programmes include independent research work and a dissertation in addition to taught courses.

-4 Highers at AAAB (minimum) but typically AAAA (by end of S5 preferred) including Maths at A and Chemistry plus English at National 5.
+4 Highers at AAAB (first sitting) or 4 Highers at AAAA (two sittings) including Maths at A and Chemistry plus English at National 5.
 Advanced Higher Maths and Chemistry highly recommended.

 For entry to year 2 you would require 3 Advanced Highers at AAB including Maths and Chemistry; or Advanced Higher Maths and Chemistry at AA plus Highers at BB (in different subjects).